Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Alan-Isco/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+DERIVERABLES

+1. Document Detailing the Setup Process
+Below is a comprehensive document detailing the setup process with step-by-step instructions and screenshots where necessary.

+Developer Environment Setup Documentation
+Objective
+To set up an efficient developer environment for software engineering projects.

+Tasks and Steps
+1. Select Your Operating System (OS)

+Chosen OS: Windows 11

+I navigated to the Windows 11 download page.
+I followed the instructions to download the Windows 11 installation media.
+I installed Windows 11 by booting from the installation media and following the on-screen instructions.

+2. Install a Text Editor or Integrated Development Environment (IDE)

+Chosen IDE: Visual Studio Code

+I navigated to the Visual Studio Code download page.
+I downloaded the installer for Windows.
+I ran the installer and followed the on-screen instructions to complete the installation.
+I installed the necessary extensions that we were instructed.

+3. Set Up Version Control System

+Version Control System: Git and GitHub

+Install Git:

+I downloaded the Git installer from the Git website.
+I ran the installer and followed the on-screen instructions, choosing the default options where applicable.
+I configured Git by opening a terminal and running

+For the github account I already had a github account.

+.
+Install Necessary Programming Languages and Runtimes

+4. Programming Language: Python

+I downloaded Python from the Python website.
+I ran the installer and ensured the option to add Python to my PATH was selected.
+I verified the installation by opening a terminal and running:

+python --version

+5. Install Package Managers

+Package Manager: pip (for Python)

+pip is included with Python 3.4+ installations.
+I verified by running:

+pip --version

+6. Configure a Database (MySQL)

+Database: MySQL

+I navigated to the MySQL Installer page.
+I downloaded and ran the MySQL Installer.
+I followed the on-screen instructions to install MySQL Server and MySQL Workbench.

+7. Set Up Development Environments and Virtualization (Optional)

+Virtualization Tool: Docker (Optional)

+I downloaded Docker Desktop for Windows from the Docker website.
+I ran the installer and followed the instructions to complete the installation.

+8. Explore Extensions and Plugins

+Extensions for Visual Studio Code:

+Python Extension:

+I opened Visual Studio Code.
+I went to the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window.
+I searched for "Python" and installed the extension provided by Microsoft.
+GitLens:

+I searched for "GitLens" in the Extensions view and installed it to enhance Git capabilities.

+9. Document Your Setup

+This document serves as the detailed setup guide, including screenshots where necessary.

+10. Reflection

+Challenges and Solutions:

+Challenge: Ensuring all tools and dependencies were compatible with Windows 11.
+Solution: I regularly checked compatibility documentation and used troubleshooting guides available online.

+Challenge: Initial setup and configuration of Git.
+Solution: I followed detailed guides from the Git and GitHub documentation.

+3. Reflection on Challenges
+One of the challanges I enconters was installing MySQL. thew installation needed Visual C++ Redistibutable 2019 x64 for it to be installed.
+On surfing the web I could not find the 2019 redistributable so I went for the 2015 one.
+Luckily the installation accepted and everything was fine.